 Note that you shouldn’t uninstall system fonts on Mac.
 Apple doesn’t allow uninstalling system fonts because it can damage your system.
 The only way to remove them is to disable SIP (System Integrity Protection).
 However, once you enable SIP, the system will recover the fonts you deleted.

 If you want to uninstall non-system fonts and the fonts you manually added on your Mac, follow the steps below:

 - Select the fonts you don’t need.

-Here is a list of Mac fonts we recommend deleting to recover disk space:
+Here is a list of some Mac fonts that take up huge space, and you can remove them to recover disk space:

 |Arial Unicode.ttf||23.3 Mb|